xKazi2/Latite/README.md

 ## What is Latite Client?

-Latite Client is a non-cheat modification for Minecraft Windows 10/11 Edition which has features ranging from PVP-related utilities to world utility/visual mods and a plugin system.
+Latite Client is a non-cheat (legit) modification for Minecraft Windows 10/11 Edition which has features ranging from PVP-related utilities to world utility/visual mods and a plugin system.
 For more information, including download links, see the [website](https://latite.net/)